Full-shape BOSS constraints on dark matter interacting with dark radiation and lifting the $S_8$ tension: Results

 In the right panel of Fig.~\ref{fig:corner_lcdm_fid}, we show the results for the posterior of $S_8$ for $\Lambda$CDM (dashed) and the fiducial model (solid).
 The difference between the red dashed line and the gray band, representing the nominal $1 \sigma$ KiDS bounds, clearly shows the tension between {\it Planck} + BAO and weak-lensing data within $\Lambda$CDM.
 Combining {\it Planck} and BAO with FS does not change the posterior to smaller $S_8$ values (blue dashed line), indicating that {\it Planck} data dominates the posterior.

 For the fiducial IDM model, we see that {\it Planck} + BAO + RSD (red solid) already prefer smaller values of $S_8$ if compared to $\Lambda$CDM.
 Not only does the width of the posterior increase, which is expected from adding more free parameters, but also a skew in the direction of smaller $S_8$ arises (note that the same does not happen on the right side of the posterior).
 The inclusion of FS leads to an even more skewed tail and a small shift towards low $S_8$, compatible with \cite{Philcox:2021kcw}\footnote{Note that \cite{Zhang:2021yna} finds a larger value of $S_8$ when compared to \cite{Philcox:2021kcw}.
 We checked that our results for $\Lambda$CDM when including {\it Planck} are compatible with \cite{Philcox:2021kcw}.
 See also \cite{Simon:2022lde} for a case without {\it Planck}.}.
 We see that {\it Planck}+BAO+FS is \it not \rm incompatible with KiDS for IDM and in that case it makes sense to combine both datasets.
 The $S_8$ tension is alleviated from $2.9\sigma$ for $\Lambda$CDM to $1.5\sigma$ for the fiducial IDM model (see Tab.\,~\ref{tab:resultstension}).
 In Sec.\,\ref{sec:fchange} we will see that models with a reduced fraction of IDM are more effective in reducing the tension.
-Moreover, one may wonder how degenerate are the bias parameters of the FS analysis with a shift in $S_8$.\footnote{We include as ancillary file the MCMC posteriors for the fiducial model, including all bias parameters fitted.
-We checked that other models discussed in this work display similar behavior.
-It is instructive to comment on whether the bias parameters are being shifted to accommodate $S_8$.
-We find no significant change of the bias parameters when considering {\it Planck} + BAO + FS and {\it Planck} + BAO + FS + KiDS.
-This indicates that the effect of including KiDS can {\it not} be trivially absorbed by the bias parameters.
-While $S_8$ is changing, there is no significant degeneracy between $S_8$ and any other bias parameter.} This indicates that the shifts in $S_8$ are not being trivially absorbed by $b_1$ or other bias parameters.
+Moreover, one may wonder how degenerate are the bias parameters of the FS analysis with a shift in $S_8$.
+We explicitly checked that the shifts in $S_8$ are not being trivially absorbed by $b_1$ or other bias parameters.

 In the left panel of Fig.~\ref{fig:corner_lcdm_fid} we display the combined posteriors for the fiducial IDM cosmology.
 We can see, e.g., in the $S_8$ vs.~$\xi$ panel a clear feature: an allowed direction in parameter space that can substantially reduce $S_8$.
 When combining with KiDS data (light green), this is the region that is mostly preferred, favoring at $1 \sigma$ a DR temperature \be \xi = 0.117\substack{+0.026\\-0.016} \qquad (\text{{\it Planck} + BAO + FS + KiDS},\ f=1)\,. \ee Furthermore, for {\it Planck} + BAO + FS data, $\Delta \chi^2 = -5.5$ for IDM compared to $\Lambda$CDM (see Tab.\,\ref{tab:resultstension}), showing \it slight \rm preference for IDM with $f=1$ according to the AIC criterion.
 However, the inclusion of KiDS data leads to $\Delta \chi^2 = -11.7$, indicating a {\it strong} preference for IDM compared to $\Lambda$CDM.